lukehollis/llm-urban-simulations/README.md

 ![cognitive_architecture](https://github.com/user-attachments/assets/b823d896-94b3-4d85-9550-dce7df5bfe28)

-Inspired by the [CoALA Cognitive Architectures for Language Agents](https://arxiv.org/abs/2309.02427), the NPCs in the simulations build on a similar version of the language agents but only implement the language model for rational reflection on actions inferred from policy--so a "impulse" from the policy and then considered rational reflection from the language model.
+Inspired by the [CoALA Cognitive Architectures for Language Agents](https://arxiv.org/abs/2309.02427), the NPCs in the simulations build on a similar version of the language agents but only implement the language model for rational reflection on actions inferred from policy--so an impulse from the policy and then reflection from the language model.

 https://github.com/user-attachments/assets/c42531ca-64e2-4ea9-92a5-a44fab5b04c9